Green UAV-enabled Internet-of-Things Network with AI-assisted NOMA for Disaster Management: Related Works

 \subsection{UAVs in Disaster Management}

 UAVs can be used for multiple applications in disaster management including monitoring, surveillance, forecasting, early warning predictions and notifications, logistics and evacuation support, search and rescue missions, providing medical aid, and supporting infrastructure and communication systems.
-In \cite{dis1}, UAVs are used communicate data related to early warning disaster notifications and act as supporters of resource-constrained wireless sensor networks which play a lead role in sensing geophysical, meteorological or climatic conditions because of their high precision and less operational time.
-Additionally, UAV networks are also proposed to accomplish a critical task in post-disaster operations by establishing short-distance cellular connectivity with the affected users and then transferring data to the backbone cellular infrastructure via a relay network.
+In \cite{dis1}, UAVs are used to communicate data related to early warning disaster notifications and act as supporters of resource-constrained wireless sensor networks which play a lead role in sensing geophysical, meteorological or climatic conditions because of their high precision and less operational time.
 The challenges of UAV-assisted disaster management are discussed in \cite{dis2}, where energy-availability is highlighted as one of the open issues of sustainable UAV systems.